jannypie/jannypie.github.io/_posts/2013-07-29-combining-jekyll-with-focal-point-css-adaptive-images-for-smart-thumbnails.md

 ---
 layout: "post"
 title: "Combining Jekyll With Focal Point CSS Adaptive Images For Smart Thumbnail Images"
-excerpt: "How I combined Focal Point CSS image cropping with Jekyll to create pure CSS post thumbnails with intelligent focal points."
 meta-description: "How I used Focal Point with Jekyll to create pure CSS Adaptive Post Thumbnails"
 image: "/assets/post-images/focal-point-image.png"
-tags: css,adaptive,jekyll
-category:
-focal-vert:
-focal-horz:
-orientation:
 ---

 ## Introduction

 [Focal Point: Intelligent Cropping of Responsive Images][1] is an excellent article on [design shack][5] introducing [Focal Point CSS][3], a project on GitHub by [Adam Bradley][4] that sets up a small collection of CSS classes designed to crop images while keeping a focal area in view.
 This is a great solution to simple resizing of images to create smaller thumbnails without losing the important part of the picture.

 Take for example my doodle here of some flowers.
 The basic setup for CSSing a thumbnail would be to wrap the image in a div with a fixed size and overflow set to hidden: